Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/40 - Hashing.md

 > [!note] Load Factor
 > The load factor α = n/m determines how full the hash table is.
 A higher load factor means more collisions but better space utilization.
 Most implementations keep α < 0.75.

-### Problems with Different Resolution Methods:

-#### 1. Chaining

-**Advantages:**

-- Simple to implement
-- Performs well with good hash function
-- No space waste

-**Disadvantages:**

-- Extra memory for linked list nodes
-- Poor cache performance
-- Linked list operations overhead.
-(To find a node, need to traverse the entire linked-l)

 #### 2. Linear Probing